SNK vs. Capcom: The Match of the Millennium: Development and release

 The series was developed after former SNK director Takashi Nishiyama met with Capcom head of development Yoshiki Okamoto to work on a collaborative project between the two companies.
 The two met with SNK and Capcom presidents Eikichi Kawasaki and Kenzo Tsujimoto respectively, to convince them to cooperate with their rival company.
 Art director Toyohisa Tanabe suggested that the series was put in motion to help make games for the struggling Neo Geo Pocket Color, with SNK speaking with several companies in order to produce games for the system.
 This was also the first game in a collaborative SNK vs. Capcom series, resulting in several games and projects from both Capcom and SNK.

-A port for Nintendo Switch was released on February 17, 2021.
+A port for Nintendo Switch was released on February 17, 2021, which was included as part of Neo Geo Pocket Color Selection Vol. 1 later that year.
 The Switch port adds local multiplayer and TV mode support for the first time.
-It was later ported to Microsoft Windows on September 30, 2021.
+It was later ported to Windows on September 30, 2021.

 Reception

 The game received overall positive reviews.

 On release, Famitsu magazine scored the game a 30 out of 40.
 IGN gave the game a perfect 10 out of 10 score on January 5, 2000.
 The Match of the Millennium was a nominee for "9th Annual GamePro Readers' Choice Awards" for "Best Handheld Game of The Year", but lost to Pokémon Yellow Version: Special Pikachu Edition for Game Boy.

 In 2023, Time Extension identified SNK vs. Capcom: The Match of the Millennium as one of the best games for the NGPC.

+The game sold 75,000 copies in Japan and is the overall best-selling game there for the Neo Geo Pocket (+Color) platform.